1

 a) Dry Gum Method

-There are following steps are used in the preparation of emulsion through the dry gum method;
+The following steps are used in the preparation of an emulsion through the dry gum method;

 Step 1- One part of the gum is triturated with four parts of oil into a dry mortar.